1138programming/1138programming.github.io/docs/programming/swerve.md

 <br>

-# Setting Desired Module States
+## Setting Desired Module States

-Finally, we need to actually create a function to set the module states.
+Finally, we need to actually create a function to set tahe module states.
 This is done using the following functions.&#x20;

 ```java
   public void setDesiredState(SwerveModuleState desiredState) {